hafizbahtiar/my-console/docs/APPWRITE_DB_CUSTOMERS.md

 // Metadata structure (stored as JSON string in metadata field) interface CustomerMetadata {
-  tags?: string[]; // Customer tags for categorization customFields?: Record<string, any>;
+  tags?: string[]; // Customer tags for categorization (used in UI for filtering and organization) customFields?: Record<string, any>;
   integrationData?: Record<string, any>;
   lastSyncAt?: string;